Evidence from ex-Dallas cop’s murder trial fuels mistrust

 Dallas Police Association President Mike Mata said Wednesday that he was guarding Guyger’s rights when he had another officer shut off the camera in a police car where Guyger waited after the shooting.

 Guyger and her partner, Martin Rivera, both acknowledged from the witness stand that they deleted text messages following Jean’s death about their on-and-off relationship.
-Prosecutors managed to recover the texts and argued that Guyger was distracted by the explicit messages she exchanged with Rivera soon before she walked into Jean’s apartment, which she said she thought was her own.
+Prosecutors managed to recover the texts and argued that the white officer was distracted by the explicit messages she exchanged with Rivera soon before she walked into her black neighbor’s apartment, which she said she thought was her own.
 Guyger testified that she mistook the 26-year-old accountant from the Caribbean island nation of St. Lucia for an intruder before shooting him.

 Raising the 31-year-old officer’s sexual text messages with her partner, Mata said, was prosecutors’ “attempt to slut shame her.”